chinjon/chinjon/README.md

 ### now

-~~i've been looking for new software engineer opportunities, but~~ i have been making plans returning to school (either civil engineering, geographical information systems or public health).
+~~i've been looking for new software engineer opportunities, but~~ i have been making plans returning to school (either civil engineering, geographic information systems or public health).

 i am also looking for local organizations in the NYC/lower Westchester area to lend my services with code - such as nonprofits, community-building initatives, unions, etc...